powersj/powersj.io/content/post/ubuntu-lxd.md

 [Stephane Graber's LXD 2.0 blog post series](https://stgraber.org/2016/03/11/lxd-2-0-introduction-to-lxd-112/) is required reading.
 He gives a great introduction and overview of all the major features and functionality of LXD including images, profiles, configuration, and snapshots.

 In my use, rather that booting up a VM I can quickly use LXD to boot up a variety of operating systems.
-I can then use various containers for bug reproduction and triage or to try new deployment scripts and tests in a clean enviornment.
+I can then use various containers for bug reproduction and triage or to try new deployment scripts and tests in a clean environment.

 # Install